zeissmicroscopy/cytodata_2022_workshop/README.md

 ![APEER Module - UI Creation](./images/apeer_module_ui.png)

 A simple example module based on python can be found here: **[APEER - Simple Python Module](./workshop/apeer_module_example/README.md)**

+Please follow the instruction on how to create an [APEER] module using the built-in documentation and copy this code into your own module repository.

 ***